Simenpf/polimi_robotics_project1/instructions.md

 # Instructions For Use
 ## Launching the Project
-The project can be launched by running `roslaunch project.launch`.
+The project can be launched by running `roslaunch "path to"/project.launch`.
 This will start all the nodes, and initialize the needed parameters.

 ## Visualizing the Odometry and RPM results